kilogold/Sol-Lending-Pool/readme.md

 > :warning: Not meant to be used in production.
+> :warning: Math is WIP. **Use only as an architectural example.**

 # What is this?
 This is a reference implementation of a Solana lending pool program, using the Interest Bearing token extension to represent shares of the pool, and built with Anchor.